Hector M. Rodriguez

 Author & Environmentalist

-Hector M. Rodriguez has spent his life protecting and enhancing the Earth’s future, first as an Army terrain intelligence officer, then as an environmental warrior at some of America’s most sensitive nuclear facilities.
-As a geologist in the 1980s, he pioneered groundbreaking policies to protect America’s groundwater from leaking storage tanks and spending decades shaping environmental policy at the Department of Energy.
-This self-described “disruptive boomer” defies stereotypes – when he’s not working to save the planet, he’s winning cooking awards, writing award winning books, playing guitar and mandolin, or leading Scout troops on adventures.
+Hector M. Rodriguez has spent his life protecting and enhancing the Earth’s future, first as an Army terrain intelligence officer, then as an environmental warrior at some of America’s most sensitive energy facilities.
+As a young geologist in the 1980s, he pioneered groundbreaking policies to protect America’s groundwater from leaking storage tanks and spending decades shaping environmental policy and direction at the Department of Energy.
+This self-described “disruptive boomer” defies stereotypes – when he’s not working to save the planet and quell the use of plastics, he’s winning cooking awards, writing award winning books, playing guitar and mandolin, taking long distance bike trips, or leading young Scouts on life enhancing adventures.

 Through his books and teaching, Rodriguez shares rare insights from his decades as both environmental insider and change agent.
 His vision weaves together ancient wisdom with modern sustainability, making him a powerful advocate for our planet’s future.
-By combining deep technical knowledge with an unwavering commitment to the next generation, he shows that the most effective environmental champions are those who can bridge the gap between progress and preservation.
-His books cover a mix of genre from a puzzle mystery, a gold rush murders story, and philosophical stories of humanities earliest awareness.
-He is also to creator and author of the soon to be published “The Adventures of Bang and Clang” children’s book series.
+Through his vibrant slant on speculative fiction he combines deep technical knowledge with an unwavering commitment to the next generation, he shows that the most effective environmental champions are those who can bridge the gap between progress and preservation.
+His books cover a mix of genre from a puzzle mystery, a gold rush murders story, and speculative philosophical stories of humanities earliest awareness.
+He is also to creator and author of the soon to be published “The Adventures of Bang and Clang” series about two rascally raccoons.
+Through their misphaps ad adventures the teach basic human values of truth, honesty, and respect.

 Writing Journey – Reference – About the Author

-When my journey on the Camino de Santiago lead me to a small-town senior center writing group, I discovered an unexpected treasure trove of stories spanning nearly 2,000 years of collective human experience, challenging my own demons about writing while preserving the raw, powerful voices of a generation telling their final tales.”
+His 2016 journey on the Camino de Santiago eventually lead him to a small-town senior center writing group, He discovered an unexpected treasure trove of stories spanning nearly 2,000 years of collective human experience, challenging his own demons about writing while preserving the raw, powerful voices of a generation telling their final tales of lives well lived.

-In the summer of 2016, a transformative pilgrimage along the Camino de Santiago with my teenage son awakens my long-suppressed desire to write, despite growing up under the shadow of my father’s discouragement.
-Seeking guidance, I stumbled into a writing group at the Chintimini Senior Center in Corvallis, Oregon, expecting simple feedback on my Camino memoir.
-Instead, I found myself the youngest member of an extraordinary literary sanctuary.
+The summer of 2016, proved transformative.
+The pilgrimage along the Camino de Santiago with his teenage son awakened his long-suppressed desire to write down his story.
+Despite growing up under the shadow of his father’s discouragement. he sought guidance.
+He stumbled into a writing group at the Senior Center in Corvallis, Oregon, expecting simple feedback on his Camino memoir.
+Instead, he found himself the youngest member of an extraordinary literary sanctuary.

-My meta-narrative serves as both a personal redemption story and a vital act of cultural preservation, challenging readers to recognize the extraordinary stories living within ordinary lives, and the wisdom waiting to be shared in unexpected places like a small-town senior center in Oregon.
+Rodriguez’s meta-narrative of published books serves as both a personal redemption story and a vital act of cultural preservation, challenging readers to recognize the extraordinary stories living within ordinary lives, and the wisdom waiting to be shared in unexpected places like a small-town in Oregon.